Context beats parameters. Graph beats prompt.

 Run Haiku.
 Get Opus-level results.

-- 95% inference cost reduction: graph context replaces model size as the quality lever
+- 95% drop in inference cost — better context replaces model size as the quality lever

-- Deterministic entity IDs — every agent refers to the same node across runs and sessions
+- Every agent refers to the same node across runs and sessions — no duplicates, no drift

-- Built-in evals: side-by-side accuracy + cost comparison across model tiers, on every workspace update
+- Built-in evals: accuracy + cost across model sizes, re-run on every graph update

 Security

-Multi-tenant architecture enforces isolation at the database row.
+Hard walls between customers, enforced by the database itself.
 AES-256 at rest, TLS 1.3 in transit.
-Your ontology is never used to train third-party models.
-Ship agent workflows without leaking context across tenants.
+Your data never trains anyone's model.
+Ship agents without leaking context across the line.

-- OAuth tokens encrypted with AES-256-GCM — never plaintext
+- OAuth tokens encrypted AES-256-GCM — never plaintext

-- Pluggable auth (JWT, Auth0, custom) — no vendor lock-in
+- Plug-in auth (JWT, Auth0, custom) — no lock-in to one identity vendor

 95%